systemd/mkosi/mkosi.md

 `QemuKvm=`, `--qemu-kvm=`

 : When used with the `qemu` verb, this option specifies whether QEMU should use KVM acceleration.
-Defaults to yes if the host machine supports KVM acceleration, no otherwise.
+Takes a boolean value or `auto`.
+Defaults to `auto`.

 `QemuArgs=`